Linnea55/Cucumber-Tutorial/new-scenario-template/intro.md

 ## Prerequisite Skills

-Basic knowledge of Java, Gradle and command line
+Basic knowledge of Java, Gradle, and command line